-In each unit, study exercises are provided (solved and unsolved, some requiring programming), of which 4 or 5 in total are handed in (as assignments).
+In each unit, study exercises are provided (solved and unsolved, some requiring programming), five of which in total are handed in (as assignments).
 The final grade is the average of the final examination grade (50%) and the grade of the assignments to be submitted (50%), provided that the final examination grade is at least 5/10.
 Otherwise, the final grade equals the final examination grade.